XAITK/xaitk-saliency/docs/review_process.rst

 ---------
 Runs basic checks on the commits submitted in a PR.
-Should ghostflow find any issues with the build, the diagnostics are written out prompting the submitter to correct the reported issues.
+Should ghostflow find any issues with the build, the diagnostics are written out, prompting the submitter to correct the reported issues.
 If there are no issues, or just warnings, ghostflow simply reports a successful build.
 The branch should usually pass this check before it can be merged.
-In the rare case that a PR is not subject to a change note, then failure of this check specifically in regard to that lower-level check, may be ignored by the reviewer.
+In the rare case that a PR is not subject to a change note, then failure of this check, specifically in regard to that lower level check, may be ignored by the reviewer.

 Some reports such as whitespace issues will need to be corrected by rewriting